-Passionate and assiduously fluent in the music of Bach, Mr. Turner has conducted the complete cycle of 200 sacred Bach cantatas, as well as the complete masterworks of Bach: the St. John Passion, St. Matthew Passion, his own reconstruction of the St. Mark Passion, Mass in B minor and Christmas Oratorio, and the complete Orchestral Suites.
-In addition, he has led major works by Stravinsky, Mozart, Handel, and Harbison.
+Passionate and assiduously fluent in the music of Bach, Mr. Turner has conducted the complete cycle of 200 sacred Bach cantatas, as well as the complete masterworks of Bach: St. John Passion, St. Matthew Passion, his own reconstruction of the St. Mark Passion, Mass in B minor and Christmas Oratorio, and the complete Orchestral Suites.
+In addition, he has led major works by Stravinsky, Mozart, Handel, Britten and Harbison.
 A champion of new music, Ryan Turner has programmed and premiered the works of composers John Harbison, Matthew Aucoin, James Primosch, Jonathan Bailey Holland, Kati Agócs, Julian Grant, Damien Geter, Zanaida Robles, Yehudi Wyner, Elena Ruehr, and Omar Najmi, including 15 commissions for Emmanuel Music.

 As an opera conductor, Mr. Turner recently led acclaimed performances with the Boston Lyric Opera of Frank Martin’s Le Vin herbé and Philip Glass’s In the Penal Colony.
-At the helm of Emmanuel Music, he has conducted Stravinsky’s Rake’s Progress, Harbison’s The Great Gatsby, Britten The Beggar’s Opera, Mozart’s La Clemenza di Tito, Die Enthführung aus dem Serail, and Apollo et Hyacinthus, Handel’s Susanna and Apollo e Dafne, Weill’s The Seven Deadly Sins, and Sondheim’s A Little Night Music.
+At the helm of Emmanuel Music, he has conducted Stravinsky’s Rake’s Progress, Harbison’s The Great Gatsby, Britten The Beggar’s Opera, Mozart’s La Clemenza di Tito, Die Enthführung aus dem Serail, and Apollo et Hyacinthus, Handel’s Susanna, La Resurrezione, and Apollo e Dafne, Weill’s The Seven Deadly Sins, and Sondheim’s A Little Night Music.

-Ryan Turner is on the voice and early music faculty at the Longy School of Music of Bard College, music faculty at Boston University, Music Director of the Newburyport Choral Society.
-Director of Choral Activities at Phillips Exeter Academy from 2006 to 2012.
-From 2001 to 2010 he presided as Music Director of the Concord Chorale and Chamber Orchestra.
-He has also served as Assistant Director of Choral Activities at the University of Rhode Island, as Interim Director of Choral Activities at Plymouth State University, and as Music Director of the Concord Chorus.
+Previous posts include Musical Director of Opera and Voice and Historical Performance faculty at the Longy School of Music of Bard College, music faculty at Boston University, Music Director of the Newburyport Choral Society.
+Director of Choral Activities at Phillips Exeter Academy, Music Director of the Concord Chorale and Chamber Orchestra, Assistant Director of Choral Activities at the University of Rhode Island and Music Director of the Concord Chorus.

-Raised in El Paso, Texas, Mr. Turner holds degrees from Southern Methodist University in Dallas and the Boston Conservatory.
+Raised in El Paso, Texas, Mr. Turner holds degrees from Southern Methodist University and The Boston Conservatory.
 He lives north of Boston with his wife, soprano Susan Consoli, and their two children, Aidan and Caroline.